apexneuralecosystems/multi-agent_deep-researcher/README.md

 ## ⚙️ Configuration Reference

 Use `.env` files to configure the application.
+Copy `.env.example` files to create your configuration.

 ### Backend (`backend/.env`)